-Looking at the source code in the React example above, you’ll find the skins folder inside the public folder, and the initialization script in index.js.
+Looking at the source code in the demo, which uses the TinyMCE React integration, you’ll find the skins folder inside the public folder.
+The initialization script in index.js.
 This is where the initial editor content appears as HTML in as a string.

-Complete with “pumpkin orange” highlights, the skin was created by one of our principal designers, Fredrik Danielsson, using the TinyMCE Skin Tool, which is currently under development.
-Fredrik is also the designer and architect of the tool.
+Complete with “pumpkin orange” highlights, the skin was created by one of our principal designers.

 skin: "oxide-dark", content_css: "dark"